- Written by Dr.Mehmet Demircioglu

 Can scalp psoriasis damage the transplanted grafts?

-If the patient scratches, picks scales, rubs the recipient area, or applies inappropriate products too early, he can disturb healing.
+If the patient scratches, picks scales, rubs the recipient area, or applies inappropriate products too early, they can disturb healing.
 If inflammation is strong, the recovery may become more uncomfortable and harder to interpret.
 The patient may panic over redness, crusting, flaking, or shedding and may start experimenting with oils, shampoos, or steroid products without guidance.

 What is the risk of a flare after surgery?